bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 680 - the Matthew Principle (Matthew 25:29), derived from what might be the harshest statement ever attributed to Christ: “to those who have everything, more will be given; from those who have nothing, everything will be taken.”
 You truly know you are the Son of God when your dicta apply even to crustaceans.

+ - loc 680 - the Matthew Principle (Matthew 25:29), derived from what might be the harshest statement ever attributed to Christ: “to those who have everything, more will be given; from those who have nothing, everything will be taken.”

  - loc 737 - yin and yang are more accurately understood as chaos and order.

  - loc 756 - Leaves change more quickly than trees, and trees more quickly than forests.
 Weather changes faster than climate.
 If it wasn’t this way, then the conservatism of evolution would not work, as the basic morphology of arms and hands would have to change as fast as the length of arm bones and the function of fingers.
 It’s chaos, within order, within chaos, within higher order.
 The order that is most real is the order that is most unchanging—and that is not necessarily the order that is most easily seen.